How to contribute?

 We welcome any kind of feedback: pointing out typos, mathematical errors, references in the literature, history of results, layout of webpages, spelling errors, improvements to the overall structure, missing lemmas, etc. In fact, there are several different ways you can help:

-- If you are reading online and want to quickly point out something, please leave a comment on the webpage (click on the gray bar at the bottom of the page where it says "Add a comment").
+If you are reading online and want to quickly point out something, please leave a comment on the tag's page.
+If possible please include your recommendation for how to change things.

-- If you prefer, you can simply email a small note to the address below.
+If you prefer, you can simply email us (see below).

-- It is very helpful if you edit the relevant TeX file directly and email the result, or even better: use Git and the stacks-project repository.
+It is helpful if you edit the relevant TeX file directly and email the result.
+Even better: make a pull request (see below).

-- You are encouraged to email expository papers.
-It is extremely useful to have such a text (no matter how badly written) as the startng point for a new chapter.
-Please do not worry about coding style, errors, gaps in the exposition, etc as the material will be radically changed anyway.
+You are encouraged to email expository papers.
+It is extremely useful to have such a text (no matter how badly written) as the starting point for a new chapter.
+Please do not worry about coding style, errors, gaps in the exposition, etc. as the material will be radically changed anyway.

 Please email contributions to email@example.com.
 We will review, edit and if suitable update the Stacks project with your changes.